ag143/workshop/PowerBI/notes.md

 *RangeStart*, *RangeEnd*

-[Manage and promote datasets](https://docs.microsoft.com/en-us/learn/modules/manage-datasets-power-bi/7-manage-datasets)
+[Manage and promote datasets](https://docs.microsoft.com/en-us/learn/modules/manage-datasets-power-bi/7-manage-datasets) two ways to **endorse** your datasets
 - **Promotion** - Promote your datasets when they're ready for broad usage.
 Power BI Admins have permissions to promote datasets.
     - You can only promote a dataset if you're a Power BI admin user or the owner of that dataset.
 - **Certification** - Request certification for a promoted dataset from an admin user that is defined in the Dataset Certification tenant admin setting.
 This certification adds another layer of security for your datasets.
 Certification can be a highly selective process, so only the truly reliable and authoritative datasets are used across the organization.
-    - ou can only certify a dataset if you've been listed as a user in the tenant settings
+    - can only certify a dataset if you've been listed as a user in the tenant settings

 [Query caching](https://docs.microsoft.com/en-us/learn/modules/manage-datasets-power-bi/9-query-caching)
 a local caching feature that maintains results on a user and report basis.
 This service is only available to users with Power BI Premium or Power BI Embedded